systemd/systemd/docs/CODING_STYLE.md

   expansion.
 When doing the reverse, make sure to escape `%` in specifier-style first (i.e. `%` → `%%`), and then do C-style escaping where necessary.

-- It's a good idea to use `O_NONBLOCK` when opening 'foreign' regular files, i.e. file system objects that are supposed to be regular files whose paths where specified by the user and hence might actually refer to other types of file system objects.
-This is a good idea so that we don't end up blocking on 'strange' file nodes, for example if the user pointed us to a FIFO or device node which may block when opening.
-Moreover even for actual regular files `O_NONBLOCK` has a benefit: it bypasses any mandatory lock that might be in effect on the regular file.
-If in doubt consider turning off `O_NONBLOCK` again after opening.

 ## Memory Allocation

 - Always check OOM.
 There is no excuse.
 In program code, you can use